 The school has an Admissions Manager who is responsible for overseeing the referral process.
 It is through this staff member that visits are coordinated, information is gathered and arrangements for admission are undertaken.

 The school does not receive referrals directly to the site.
-All admissions go through the Admissions Manager, Alan Hiom.
-The Admissions Manager can be contacted at: Alan.Hiom@ofgl.uk 07989742313.
+All admissions go through the Admissions Manager, Louisa Barton.
+The Admissions Manager can be contacted by emailing: Louisa.Barton1@ofgl.uk